JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

   The total number of single and multi-vehicle accidents decreased monthly from January to March.
 This may be attributable to overall improvements in weather conditions.

-  The median total claim amount for female drivers involved in an accident categorized as "Major Damage" in Q1 was approximately $64,100.00.
+  The average total claim amount for female drivers involved in an accident categorized as "Major Damage" in Q1 was approximately $64,070.00.
 However, in March total median claim amount for female drivers involved in an accident categorized as "Major" increased to $72.8K, which is $8.7K above the median.

   The average age of the female drivers involved in these accidents was also lower than the median age of our female customers.
-The median age being "38.9".
-The median age for a female driver involved in an accident considered "major" in March was 31.67, which the most common education level completed being, highschool and JD.
+The median age being 38.9 years old.
+The median age for a female driver involved in an accident considered "major" in March was 31.67, with the most common education level completed being, highschool and JD.

 # Recommendations